Skip to the Main Content

 One can apparently demonstrate (though I couldn’t sketch the way how to do this right now) that the path integral of a topological 2D theory obtained from twisting a conformal theory defines certain differential forms on moduli spaces.

 Very briefly, in a TFT amost all calculations boil down to zero mode calculations.
 In effect, everything “localizes” on the space of bosonic zero modes.
-The Grassmann zero modes now get interpreted as sections of bundles over the space of bosonic zero modes, and the BRST operator acts as an exterior derivative or ¯ (depending upon context) living on that bosonic zero mode moduli space, which you can see by looking at how it acts on the fields.
+The Grassmann zero modes now get interpreted as sections of bundles over the space of bosonic zero modes, and the BRST operator acts as an exterior derivative or ¯\bar\partial (depending upon context) living on that bosonic zero mode moduli space, which you can see by looking at how it acts on the fields.

 This is an incredibly useful trick for, for ex, computing anything.